maxmarcon/live_select/README.md

 import live_select from "live_select"

 ...
-// if you don't have any other hooks do this: let liveSocket = new LiveSocket("/live", Socket, {params: {_csrf_token: csrfToken}, hooks: live_select})
+// if you don't have any other hooks: let liveSocket = new LiveSocket("/live", Socket, {params: {_csrf_token: csrfToken}, hooks: live_select})

-// if you have other hooks do this: const hooks = {
+// if you have other hooks:
+const hooks = {
     MyHook: {
+      // ...
     },
     ...live_select
 }